CUSOM (Phoenix) General Surgery Residency

 The Accreditation Council for Graduate Medical Education had granted continuous approval to the VHMC five-year surgery program since 1954 and to the St. Joseph’s program since 2008.
 VHMC and St. Joe’s both have long histories of success in preparing physicians for the medicine of tomorrow.
 Together they offer Arizona's longest running residency programs and train hundreds of physicians every year in a wide range of clinical settings.

 In recognition of that success, Creighton University School of Medicine (CUSOM) joined with VHMC, District Medical Group (DMG), and Dignity St. Joe’s to become the Creighton University Arizona Health Education Alliance in 2017.
-Creighton is the Sponsoring Institution for all graduate medical education for both hospitals and is opening a brand new medical school in Phoenix with its first class matriculating August 2021.
+Creighton is the Sponsoring Institution for all graduate medical education for both hospitals and opened a brand new medical school in Phoenix, the first class matriculated August 2021.

 We received approval from the ACGME for merging the two programs into one new program in April 2021.
 With this new program we are leveraging the strengths of each former program.
 There have been major changes and likely there will be more in the future.
 What will not change is our dedicated teaching faculty, strong and diverse trainees, a high volume of patient care encounters and operative experiences, and our commitment to resident education and professional and personal development.